varabyte/kobweb/README.md

 ## Download the Kobweb binary

 Our binary artifact is hosted on GitHub.
-To download latest, you can either [grab the zip or tar file from the GitHub](https://github.com/varabyte/kobweb-cli/releases/tag/v0.9.13) or you can fetch it from your terminal:
+To download the latest, you can either [grab the zip or tar file from GitHub](https://github.com/varabyte/kobweb-cli/releases/tag/v0.9.13) or you can fetch it, from the terminal:

 ```bash
 $ cd /path/to/applications